 Service or guide animals are allowed on all Community Transit buses.

 Under the American’s with Disabilities Act (ADA), service animals must be harnessed, leashed or tethered, unless these devices interfere with the service animal’s work or the individual’s disability prevents using these devices.
 In that case, the individual must maintain control of the animal through voice, signal or other effective controls.

-Community Transit offers a free Transit Instruction Program for senior citizens, people with disabilities, and non-English speaking persons who may feel unsure about riding the bus.
+Community Transit offers a free Travel Training Program for senior citizens, people with disabilities, non-English speaking persons or anyone else who may feel unsure about riding the bus.